Elaine-Yuetong/W1_model/INTEREST_COVERAGE.md

 | Exact location within footnote | Look for a sentence or table disclosing "capitalized interest" or "interest capitalized during the period."
 It typically appears as a reconciliation: gross interest incurred minus capitalized interest equals interest expense charged to income. |
 | What LLM should extract | Single number: total interest capitalized during the period.
 Moody's subtracts this from reported interest expense because capitalized interest has not yet been charged to the income statement — it is not a current cash obligation against earnings. |

+> See LEVERAGE.md → Section "Where it lives" → Item 2a (Operating Lease Rent Expense) — identical location; apply identical extraction

 **Item 2b — Pension Interest Cost Reclassification**

 | Field | Detail |